1. What's the difference between counselling and psychotherapy?

 Where are you located?

-I practice as a counsellor, psychotherapist and life coach in Shoreditch EC2, conveniently located in Central London and the City.
+I practice as a counsellor, psychotherapist and coach via the medium of online/phone sessions, or face-to-face in Shoreditch EC2 (near Old Street) conveniently located in Central London and the City.
 Full address and map details are below:

-Counselling, Psychotherapy and Coaching in Shoreditch, Central London EC2
+Counselling, Psychotherapy and Coaching online and in Shoreditch, Central London EC2

 The Old Fire Station